Your Baby’s 1ST Dental Check-up at Apple Dental Care

 3) Baby Bottle & Tooth Decay

-If babies are put to bed with a bottle of milk or as pacifier, decay may take place which is referred to as baby bottle tooth decay.
-Baby teeth are susceptible to cavities, that is why it’s NOT recommended to give baby a bottle and put to sleep.
-Even though baby teeth are temporary, they play very important role in guiding permanent teeth eruption.
+If babies are put to bed with a bottle of milk or as a pacifier, decay may take place, which is referred to as baby bottle tooth decay.
+Baby teeth are susceptible to cavities, which is why it’s not recommended to give the baby a bottle and put them to sleep.
+Even though baby teeth are temporary, they play a very important role in guiding permanent tooth eruptions.

 Sugary foods and drinks contribute to cavities and play a major role in tooth health, while water is calorie-free.
 Cakes, chocolates, juice, soda, and sports drinks are known to cause cavities.
 So when your child has worked up a thirst, hand them a glass of adequate fluoridated water.
 Also, after having food or drink, make sure they brush their teeth.